William E Slater, Ph.D.

 B.A. - Psychology, Lycoming College

-In graduate school, Deanna's research focused on personality assessment, specifically the MMPI-2.
+In graduate school, Deanna’s research focused on personality assessment and test construction, specifically the MMPI-2.
 After completing her doctorate, she worked for a consulting firm, conducting psychological evaluations for the public safety community.
 Deanna has also worked in university counseling settings.
 Prior to moving to the area in 2011, she was a staff psychologist and Eating Disorders Treatment Team Coordinator at Ohio University.

-Currently, Deanna operates a private practice in Bluffton.
-Clinical areas of expertise include body image concerns, eating disorders, anxiety, worry and panic.
-Additional interests include mindfulness-based techniques, stress reduction, working with first-generation college students and the supervision of psychologists-in-training.
+Clinical areas of expertise include body image concerns, eating disorders, depression, relationship issues, anxiety, worry and panic.
+Additional interests include managing stress, navigating life-transitions, gender roles, working with emerging adults and first-generation college students, and the supervision of psychologists-in-training.